GreenDelta/openLCA2-manual/src/validation.md

 ![](./media/guidance_4.png)

 Hence, you could consider that the masses in your investigated part are balanced.
-Combining the approach with assessing the [**Data Quality**](./advanced_top/data_quality.md) allows you to investigate the data quality of the product flows from the whole supply chain (foreground and background).
+Combining the approach with assessing the [**Data Quality**](./advanced_top/data_quality.md) of your product system allows you to investigate the foreground and background data quality of the product flows.

 ## Identification of significant issues